3.1 What Does Norman Mailer Have To Do With It!

 Uzza: The Hajj before Islam was not the somber ritual you have today.
 It was more a song and dance festival where you did your own thing.
-Some even circulated the Ka'ba naked and nobody minded, until Muhammad put a stop to it.
+Some even circled the Ka'ba naked and nobody minded, until Muhammad put a stop to it.
 Allah described the pagan Hajj as "nothing but whistling and clapping."
 The pagan Hajj could also be considered the first to perform the Thanksgiving tradition of sparing the lives of animals.
-Muhammad said that Al-Khuzai, who his credited with starting the custom of setting animals free at the Hajj before Muhammad put a stop to that as well, would spend an eternity dragging his intestines in Hell's fire.
+Muhammad said that Al-Khuzai, who is credited with starting the custom of setting animals free at the Hajj before Muhammad put a stop to that as well, would spend an eternity dragging his intestines in Hell's fire.

 Bob: Was the Prophet always that crude and cruel?